Every tool created by humans has situational strengths and situational weaknesses.

 It’s because they just want their lives to be easy and believe that picking a simple password is the easy way to remember it.

-In other words, they’ve traded off easy-to-achieve security for lazy simplicity.
+In other words, they’ve traded off vital security for lazy simplicity.

 I have a very successful friend who’s made loads of money investing in hundreds of large-scale international businesses.